Andy MacPhail: Personal

 MacPhail is the youngest of four sons born to Lee MacPhail, who served as president of the American League.
 He is the grandson of Larry MacPhail, who with Lee forms the only father-and-son members of the Baseball Hall of Fame.
 Andy's uncle, Bill MacPhail (Lee MacPhail's brother), was president of CBS Sports and later was president of CNN Sports.

-MacPhail graduated with a degree in American studies from Dickinson College in Carlisle, Pennsylvania, in 1977, where he was a member of the Kappa Sigma fraternity.
+MacPhail graduated with a degree in American studies from Dickinson College in Carlisle, Pennsylvania, in 1977, where he was a member of Kappa Sigma fraternity.
 He played college baseball as an outfielder for Dickinson at the Division III level.